Hedny History, Family Crest & Coats of Arms

 Early History of the Hedny family

-Another 345 words (25 lines of text) covering the years 1273 and 1832 are included under the topic Early Hedny History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hedny research.
+Another 173 words (12 lines of text) covering the years 1273 and 1832 are included under the topic Early Hedny History in all our PDF Extended History products and printed products wherever possible.

 Hedny Spelling Variations